 Constant Contact, meanwhile, puts more emphasis on ease of use and integrations.
 Its drag-and-drop editor, large template library, and wide range of third-party connections make it simple for non-technical users to design campaigns and tie them into existing business workflows.

-It also provides extensive resources and customer support, which can be a big plus for smaller teams getting started with email marketing.
+It also provides extensive resources and highly responsive customer support, which can be a big plus for smaller teams getting started with email marketing.

 Constant Contact has been very useful for e-news, event, and fundraising communication.
 For the most part the platform is user friendly and intuitive to use.
 It’s important to keep an eye on the number of contacts in your system and remove any outdated ones because Constant Contact bills by the number of contacts in your account.